Firdavs-coder/sticker/readme.md

-# Sticker Management System
+# Python Sticker Maker

-The Sticker Management System is a Python-based tool designed to simplify the creation of custom stickers.
-It allows users to add borders, shadows, and padding to images, with customizable options for colors, transparency, and cropping.
+Python Sticker Maker is a tool for creating custom stickers from images with options for borders, shadows, and background customization.

 ## Sample Usage
 ```python